4dcu-be/4dcu.be/docs/README.md

 ## Acknowledgements

-Based on a jekyll theme by [Ben Centra](http://bencentra.github.io/centrarium/) and can be used for your blog as well, read the instructions below how to get started.
+4DCu.be is based on a jekyll theme by [Ben Centra][Ben Centra] and can be used for your blog as well, read the instructions below how to get started.

 Which includes these awesome libraries: